PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/gcp-account-onboarding.md

     * b. terraform apply
   3. Follow the output instruction in the Google Cloud Shell and download the JSON file.Use the contents of the downloaded file in the next step.

-## 4. Onboard the GCP Project on Prisma Cloud
+## 4. Add the GCP Account to Prisma Cloud

 Add GCP Account by using [Add GCP Account API](/prisma-cloud/api/cspm/add-gcp-cloud-account/) ![alt text](/icons/api-icon-pan-dev.svg).
 Use the credentials, features, and states obtained in the previous steps in the request payload.

+For GCP Organization, you can specify the folders or the projects that you want to exclude or include in the `hierarchySelection` parameter.

 > **Note:** By default, the supported features list will contain **Cloud Visibility Compliance and Governance**.
 Do not include it as a feature in the supported feature request body parameter.
 An empty features list indicates that the default capabilities under **Cloud Visibility Compliance and Governance** are enabled.